jbgo/chasqui/README.md

 # Chasqui

-Chasqui is a simple, lightweight, persistent implementation of the publish-subscribe (pub/sub) messaging pattern for service oriented architectures.
+Chasqui is a simple, lightweight, persistent implementation of the publish-subscribe (pub-sub) messaging pattern for service oriented architectures.

 Chasqui delivers messages to subscribers in a Resque-compatible format.
 If you are already